bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

 - why does water come out of both of these shower faucets simultaneously?
 - what do you do with long hairs that you lose in the shower?

 The last question there has, I've learned, an ingenious solution: stick it on the shower wall for the next person to admire.
-The wooden giraffe turns out to be a failed endeavour in setting up a wooden giraffe smuggling business - seems like demand for wooden giraffes was not quite as high as expected.
+The wooden giraffe turned out to be a failed endeavour in setting up a wooden giraffe smuggling business - seems like demand for wooden giraffes was not quite as high as expected.

-The rest of the questions, like most questions in life, are a bit more mysterious, and went largely unanswered.
+The rest of the questions were a bit more mysterious and, like most questions, went largely unanswered.

 # Prelude

-First off, a note that all of the following is extremely simplified and is mostly based off what I've read over the past few weeks.
+First off, a disclaimer: all of the following is extremely simplified and is mostly based off what I've learned at work and read over the past few weeks.
 Nonetheless, this was a lot of fun to put together, and the subject as a whole is pretty cool.

 Anyway, a quick introduction to the study of epigenetics:

 > The plethora of cell types within an organism share a unifying genome.
 Despite this genetic unity, the various cell types, functions and phenotypes within an individual's cytome remain widely varied due to vast differences in their gene expression, both quantitatively and qualitatively.
 These variances are known to be dictated by so-called epigenetic mechanisms, such that individual cell types and developmental states, within an individual organism, have unique epigenomes.
 Thus, epigenetic mechanisms are crucially relevant in differentiation and development of all cell types, including those which do so in pathological contexts.<sup>[[1]](#r1)</sup>

-In a nutshell, it is the study of the mechanisms that cause expression variances within an organism's cells.
-One such epigenetic mechanism is [DNA methylation](https://en.wikipedia.org/wiki/DNA_methylation), a process by which methyl groups are added to cytosine or adenine, with cytosine methylation being the most widespread (in mammalian DNA at least).<sup>[[2]](#r2)</sup>
+In a nutshell, epigenetics is the study of the mechanisms that cause expression variances within an organism's cells.
+One such epigenetic mechanism is [DNA methylation](https://en.wikipedia.org/wiki/DNA_methylation), the process through which methyl groups are added to cytosine or adenine, with cytosine methylation being the most widespread in mammalian DNA.<sup>[[2]](#r2)</sup>

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/c/c5/DNA_methylation.png" width="80%" />